cylc/cylc-admin/docs/proposal-group-trigger.md

 #### C7_b (if any group members or parents have left the pool)

 1. insert all group members as waiting
-2. insert all off-flow parents as waiting
+2. insert all off-group parents as waiting
 3. reset all the parents to succeeded

 Dependency matching will then cause the sub-graph to run correctly.